NobleNooblet/DE_Zoomcamp_Project/README.md

 This section assist the user in running the terraform code to set up the GCP resources.

 * The first step for the user is to make sure that Terraform is installed.
 The user can make use of these [STEPS](https://phoenixnap.com/kb/how-to-install-terraform) to ensure that Terraform is installed and ready to be used.
-* The next step for the user is to check this the git repository.
+* The next step for the user is to clone this git repo to their local machine.
+* Copy the service account's JSON credential file into the "Terraform" folder and name it "gcs_service_acc.json"
 * Navigate to the Terraform folder and edit the "variables.tfvars" file with the following:
     * project = #Enter your project id here
 * The user can now make use of the CLI.
 Navigate to the Terraform folder and run the following commands:
 ~~~
 terraform init
 terraform plan -var-file variables.tfvars
-terraform apply - var-file variables.tfvars
+terraform apply -var-file variables.tfvars
 ~~~

 After the code completed successfully, the user will have the following infrastructure set up in GCS: